-- Temperature: Each plant species has a temperature range in which it feels most comfortable.
-Within this range, the efficiency of the process varies as a consequence of an increase in the mobility of the molecules.
+Temperature: Each plant species has a temperature range in which it feels most comfortable.
+Within this range, the efficiency of the process varies due to an increase in the mobility of the molecules.

-- Luminous intensity: the higher the luminous intensity, the higher the performance, up to exceeding certain limits.
-Once these limits are exceeded, irreversible photooxidation of photosynthetic pigments occurs.
+Luminous intensity: the higher the luminous intensity, the higher the performance, up to exceeding certain limits.
+Once the light exceeds these limits, irreversible photooxidation of photosynthetic pigments occurs.

-- The lighting time: there are species that have a higher photosynthetic production the greater the number of hours of light.
+The lighting time: some species have higher photosynthetic production than the number of hours of light.

-- Water shortage: in the absence of water on the ground and water vapor in the air, photosynthetic performance decreases.
-If the plant detects lack of water, it closes the stomata to avoid drying it out.
+Water shortage: in the absence of water on the ground and water vapor in the air, its performance decreases.
+If the plant detects a lack of water, it closes the stomata to avoid drying it out.
 The counterpart is that this self-protection system hinders the entry of carbon dioxide.
 Furthermore, increasing the concentration of internal oxygen triggers photorespiration.

 The color of light, the conversion rate, depends on the light's chlorine and the species.